yclas/guides/docs/Panel-amin-keyword-shortcuts.md

 # Admin Keyboard Shortcuts

-*This feature is available with our 2.8.0 release and on all sites hosted at  [Yclas.com](https://yclas.com/)*

 If you want to take your admin panel browsing to a whole new level of proficiency, it’s time to learn the keyboard shortcuts that are built into our software.